Generating synthetic data for neural operators: Numerical Experiments using the Fourier Neural Operator

 Our goal is to learn an operator of the form:

+Notice that the Poisson equation can be easily solved when fixing $f$, however, here we would like to demonstrate our method of generating data on this easy problem first.
+Later we will consider more complicated examples.

-We now generate data points of the form $(f,u)$ where $u$ is defined as in \eqref{u} depending on $B(u)$, and $f$ is computed by taking derivatives of $u$ so that \eqref{Poisson} holds.
+We generate data points of the form $(f,u)$ where $u$ is defined as in \eqref{u}, depending on $B(u)$, and $f$ is computed by taking derivatives of $u$ so that \eqref{Poisson} holds.
 This way, we can generate a lot of data.
-Notice that the Poisson equation can be easily solved when fixing $f$, however, here we would like to demonstrate the method of generating data through the proposed method.
-As we will see later, obtaining solutions to the more general problem \eqref{second_order_elliptic} is much more difficult, and in order to obtain data for neural operators, until now, classical numerical solvers have been used.

-For the Poisson equation, we generate data points as described above and let $M$ in \eqref{u} range between $1$ and $20$, so that we can get a variety of such functions and various oscillations.
-We perform experiments by training with $1,000$, $10,000$ and $100,000$ functional data points and testing with $100$ data points for the Poisson problem with Dirichlet and then with Neumann boundary conditions.
-We report the relative $L_2$ errors in the following table \ref{table1}.
+We let $M$ and $K$ in \eqref{u} range between $1$ and $20$, so that we can get a variety of such functions and various oscillations.
+We perform experiments by training with $1000$, $10000$, and $100000$ functional data points and testing with $100$ data points for the Poisson problem with Dirichlet and then with Neumann boundary conditions.
+We report the relative $L_2$ errors in the following Table \ref{table1}.

 \textbf{Testing on $f$ beyond finite trigonometric sums}.
 Notice that if $u$ is represented as a finite linear sum of sines and cosines, as in \eqref{u}, then $f$ generated according to \eqref{Poisson} also consists of a finite linear sum of sines or cosines depending on $B$.
+So it is important to test on $f$'s that are not sums of sines or cosines to demonstrate that our method of generating data generalizes well.

 Restricting our attention to the Dirichlet case, let us generate $f$ so that it does not consist of sine or cosine functions.
 This is akin to out-of-distribution testing in the machine learning literature.
-We consider the following two example functions: $f(x,y) = x-y$, which is smooth, and $f(x,y) = |x-0.5||y-0.5|,$ which has corners and is not everywhere differentiable in $\Omega$.
-However, in each case, $f$ is in $L^2(\Omega)$, and approximation of $L^2$ functions by trigonometric functions is well studied, and error bounds are available (see \cite{devore1993constructive}).
+We consider the following two example functions: $f_1(x,y) = x-y$, which is smooth, and $f_2(x,y) = |x-0.5||y-0.5|$, which is a not everywhere differentiable function.
+However, in each case, $f_1, f_2$ are in $L^2(\Omega)$, and approximation of $L^2$ functions by trigonometric functions is well studied, and error bounds are available (see \cite{devore1993constructive}).
 So we expect to obtain approximate solutions to the Poisson equation \eqref{Poisson} for any $f$ function that is in $ L^2(\Omega)$.